 WATER SUPPLY PROBLEMS & ACTIVITIES

-In over 500 monthly meetings, the locally elected volunteer Board of Directors of GMD3 has considered identified district water supply problems and the nature and methods of addressing those supply problems in coordination with partners in groundwater management.
-Today, many different forms of plans for water use and conservation are proposed or implemented at every level; from a single irrigated field plan, dairy project, public water supply program, and recharge plan, to a district wide action plan or multi-jurisdictional water management activity.
+In over 500 monthly meetings, the locally elected volunteer Board of Directors of GMD3 has considered identified district water supply problems and the nature and methods of addressing those supply problems with help from professional staff, consultants, state staff and other partners in groundwater management.
+Even with the significant progress realized in water conservation and efficient use, individual well yields and the number of irrigated fields have declined dramatically in many areas.
+Reduced pumping rates and unproductive wells are no longer topics of futuristic, academic discussion; these conditions are real and current events in an increasing area of western Kansas.
+Reduced pumping rates also indiscriminately and adversely impact livestock feeding operations, dairies, ethanol plants, and municipal and industrial users, making it more difficult for them to meet demands for water.

-This GMD3 district-wide management program document focuses on selected water supply problems and some activities to address them that will require action plans and measurable goals.
-Activities that need action plans are identified in blue font and underlined.
-Existing notable activities are also listed.
+Today, many different forms of plans for water use, conservation and additional supply are proposed or implemented at every level; from a single irrigated field plan, dairy project, public water supply program, and recharge plan, to a district wide action plan or multi-jurisdictional water management activity.
+This District-wide management program document of the groundwater management governing body contains selected water supply problems and subsequent activities to address them that will require action plans.
+Activities for action plans are identified in blue font and underlined.
+Existing program activities are also listed in a General Programs section.

-An action matrix for each problem or program activity will have timelines and measurable goals generated for board use as documents separate from this program document, and posting on the GMD3 website.
-Any needed local policy, state rule reform, state consent agreement or other instruments of agreement needed to implement elements of the management program will be considered and requested to the appropriate official following the public hearing and final adoption of a new management program by the Board of Directors of GMD3.
+An action matrix for each problem or program activity will have timelines and measurable goals generated for board use as documents separate from this program document to be available at the GMD3 office and posted on the GMD3 website.
+Any needed local policy, state rule reform, state consent agreement or other instruments of agreement needed to implement elements of the management program will be considered and requested to the appropriate official following the public hearing and final adoption of the revised management program document by the Board of Directors of GMD3.

 Problem 1: Threatened Water-based Economy